Foto del docente

 Research Themes

-Among his main scientific results we mention: (i) the design of the variant generic types mechanism, adopted as Java wildcards int the Java programming Language since 2004; (ii) the conception of the Agent & Artifacts meta-model, a refeence for engineering environments in multiagent systems; (iii) the design of the self-organising coordination model of biochemical tuple-spaces, one of the conceptual and technological starting points of the above-mentioned "SAPERE" project; and (iv) the conception and development of the aggregate computing paradigm.
+Among his main scientific results we mention: (i) the design of the variant generic types mechanism, adopted as Java wildcards int the Java programming Language since 2004; (ii) the conception of the Agent & Artifacts meta-model, a refeence for engineering environments in multiagent systems; (iii) the design of the self-organising coordination model of biochemical tuple-spaces, one of the conceptual and technological starting points of the above-mentioned "SAPERE" project; and (iv) the conception and development of the aggregate computing paradigm of distributed artificial intelligence.

 Institutional activities

-He is member of the Computer Science and Engineering PhD Committee of the University of Bologna, Head of Laurea Magistrale in Computer Science and Engineering, in Cesena, from 1/10/2018, and Head of DISI's unit in Cesena.
+He is member of the Computer Science and Engineering PhD Committee of the University of Bologna.
+We was head of Laurea Magistrale in Computer Science and Engineering, in Cesena, from 2018 to 2024, Head of DISI's unit in Cesena, and Vice-president for the Cesena site of the Engineering Faculty.

 Latest news